awsdocs/aws-cli-user-guide/doc_source/install-macos.md

 The recommended way to install the AWS Command Line Interface \(AWS CLI\) on macOS is to use the bundled installer\.
 The bundled installer includes all dependencies and you can use it offline\.

 **Important**
+On January 10th, 2020, AWS CLI version 1\.17 and later will no longer support Python 2\.6 or Python 3\.3\.
+After this date, the installer for the AWS CLI will require Python 2\.7, Python 3\.4, or a later version to successfully install the AWS CLI\.
+For more information, see [Using the AWS CLI with Python 2\.6 or Python 3\.3](deprecate-python-26-33.md) in this guide, and the [deprecation announcement in this blog post](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/)\.

+**Important**
 The bundled installer doesn't support installing to paths that contain spaces\.

 **Topics**